crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WP Image Editor =

 All images created by the built-in WP_Image_Editor class will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
-Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes, Hammy, Animated GIF Resize and probably countless others.
+Images optimized via this class include Animated GIF Resize, BuddyPress Activity Plus (thumbs), Easy Watermark, Hammy, Imsanity, MediaPress, Meta Slider, MyArcadePlugin, OTF Regenerate Thumbnails, Regenerate Thumbnails, Simple Image Sizes, WP Retina 2x, WP RSS Aggregator and probably countless others.
 If you are not sure if a plugin uses WP_Image_Editor, post your question in the support forums.

 = Optimize Everything Else =